OnlyAhad13/Real-Time-Event-Driven-Analytics-Platform/README.md

 ---

 <p align="center">
-  Built with ❤️ by the Analytics Engineering Team
+  Built with ❤️ by Syed Abdul Ahad
 </p>